brunomaga/brunomaga.github.io/index.md

 </p>

 <p style="line-height: 1.6; margin-bottom: 0; clear: both;">
-In this space, I post about past projects and topics related to my fields of interest:
+In this space, I write about my projects and topics related to my fields of interest:
 </p>

 <!-- blog posts -->